AD-SDL/rpl_workcell/pcr_workcell/README.md

 - Restart the Peeler node.
 - `ros2 launch brooks_peeler_client brooks_peeler_client.launch.py peeler_port:={Your Port Name}`
 #### OT2 issues
+- There are several actions on the OT2 which can only be completed through the Opentrons app on your personal computer.
+To do this, you need to physically plug you personal computer into the desired OT2.
+Some of these actions include:
+    - Ending a running protocol prematurely
+    - Recalibrating the OT2's pipettes
+    - Checking the general health of the OT2
+- If your OT2 is experiencing labware calibration issues, you can run a 'Labware position check' on the protocol you are trying to run, and input that data into your protocol.

 #### Sciclops issues
 #### Camera Module issues

+#### Biometra Thermocycler issues
+- If the Biometra Lid is initially closed before running the PCR protocol:
+    - Navigate to the 'parker' computer
+    - navigate to biometra_module/biometra_driver/biometra_driver/
+    - enter `python3`
+    - ```from os import stat
+        import clr
+        from pathlib import Path
+        import time as time

+        dotnet_path = Path(__file__).resolve().parent / 'dotnet' / 'BiometraLibraryNet'
+        clr.AddReference(str(dotnet_path))
+        import BiometraLibrary
+        ```
+    - ```from biometra_driver.functions import Functions```
+    - ```test = Functions()```
+    - ```test.open_lid()```

 #### Other issues